honne/cdap/cdap-docs/hydrator-manual/source/developing-plugins/packaging-plugins.rst

 The widget JSON is composed of two lists:

-- a list of property configuration groups and
+- a list of property configuration groups; and
 - a list of output properties.

 .. highlight:: json-ellipsis